 As part of the reorganization transactions, the Class B grant agreements will be amended to eliminate the cash redemption feature.
 As a result, liability award accounting will no longer apply and the costs associated with distributions to our Class B partners and changes in the value of Class B liability awards will no longer be recognized as a compensation expense because the Class B common units will no longer be redeemable for cash upon termination of employment.
 However, we will record compensation expense for the fair value of the unvested awards of Class B common units over the remaining vesting period.
-Assuming an initial offering price of \$28.00 per share of Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), the total value of unvested Class B common units as of the close of this offering will be \$213.5 million.
-Also as a result of the reorganization transactions, we will recognize a one-time compensation expense based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to the offering and the value based on the offering price per share of Class A common stock.
-Assuming an initial offering price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus), the amount of this one-time charge will be \$280.4 million.
+Based on the initial offering price of \$30.00 per share of Class A common stock, the total value of unvested Class B common units as of the close of this offering will be \$228.7 million.
+Also as a result of the reorganization transactions, we will recognize a one-time compensation expense based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to the offering and the value based on the initial public offering price per share of Class A common stock.
+Based on the initial offering price of \$30.00 per share of our Class A common stock, the amount of this one-time charge will be \$317.2 million.
 We will also recognize a \$56.8 million compensation expense relating to cash incentive compensation payments aggregating approximately \$56.8 million that will be made to certain of our portfolio managers in connection with this offering.